githubscientist/fsdcwdtb27/readme.md

 - Block Elements: Elements that start on a new line and take up the full width available.
 Examples: <div>, <p>, <h1>, <ul>, etc.

 - Using the display property, you can change the display type of an element from inline to block or vice versa.

+#### Pseudo-classes

+- Pseudo-classes are used to style elements based on their state or position in the document.

+1. :link - Styles links that have not been visited.
+2. :visited - Styles links that have been visited.
+3. :hover - Styles elements when the mouse is hovered over them.
+4. :active - Styles elements when they are being clicked or activated.